Fire Retardant Paints

 - Application: Apply fire retardant according to the product instructions.

-- Drying time: Allow the treated wood to dry completely.
+- Drying time: Allow the treated wood to dry and cure completely.

+Applying fire retardant spray in homes can save lives, especially in high-risk areas like California and WUI (Wildland Urban Interface) zones.
 What is in a fire retardant?
-As per the Australian Ministry of Health, fire retardants contain water or wetting agents, foaming chemicals, fertilizers (including ammonium phosphate), thickeners, and corrosion inhibitors.
-All these chemicals act together to slow the spread or intensity of a fire.
+As per the Australian Ministry of Health, fire retardants usually contain water, wetting agents,, chemicals such as ammonium phosphate or bromines (typically used in fertilizers) , and corrosion inhibitors.
+These chemicals act together to slow the spread or intensity of a fire.

 Can Fire Retardant Be Washed Off?

-It's natural for individuals to wonder if these chemicals can be washed off.
+Today’s fire retardants are mostly water-based, so they can be washed off.
+Much depends on the substrate and the type of retardant.
 Here is how to clean items treated with fire retardants:

-Regular Inspection: Inspect the treated items for any signs of wear or damage.
+- Regular Inspection: Inspect the treated items for wear or damage.

-Professional Cleaning: Consider professional cleaning services with fire retardant treatment for items like upholstery or clothing.
+- Professional Cleaning: Consider professional cleaning services with fire retardant treatment for items like upholstery or clothing.
+Dry-cleaning fabrics will keep the retardants effective for longer.

 Can You Paint Over Fire Retardant Paint?

-When painting over fire retardant paint, it depends on what paint was initially used.
+When painting over fire retardant paint, it depends on what was initially used.
 If it is latex-based paint, you can apply another layer over the top without issue.
+Topcoating over fire retardant paint will improve the effectiveness since it adds another layer of protection.

 Some additional tips to get the best results when painting over fire retardant paint include: